Prediction strategies without loss: Abstract

 \section{Abstract}

 Consider a sequence of bits where we are trying to predict the next bit from the previous bits.
 Assume we are allowed to say `predict 0' or `predict 1', and our payoff is $+1$ if the prediction is correct and $-1$ otherwise.
 We will say that at each point in time the loss of an algorithm is the number of wrong predictions minus the number of right predictions so far.
 In this paper we are interested in algorithms that have essentially zero (expected) loss over any string at any point in time and yet have small regret with respect to always predicting $0$ or always predicting $1$.
-This can be formulated as the experts problem in which we require exponentially small regret with respect to one special expert (which corresponds to the `no prediction' strategy in our setting).
-It was shown by Even-Dar et al. (COLT'07) that constant expected loss can be achieved.
-In this paper we give an algorithm that has small regret and exponentially small loss (in expectation), achieving the optimal tradeoff between the two.
-For a sequence of length $T$ our algorithm has an amortized per time step regret $\epsilon $ and loss $e^{-\epsilon^2 T+1}/\sqrt{T}$ in expectation for all strings.
-The algorithm extends to the general expert setting, yielding essentially zero loss with respect to the special expert and optimal loss/regret tradeoff.
+For a sequence of length $T$ our algorithm has regret $14\epsilon T $ and loss $2\sqrt{T}e^{-\epsilon^2 T} $ in expectation for all strings.
+We show that the tradeoff between loss and regret is optimal up to constant factors.

+Our techniques extend to the general setting of $N$ experts, where the related problem of trading off regret to the best expert for regret to the `special' expert has been studied by Even-Dar et al. (COLT'07).
+We obtain essentially zero loss with respect to the special expert and optimal loss/regret tradeoff, improving upon the results of Even-Dar et al and settling the main question left open in their paper.

+The strong loss bounds of the algorithm have some surprising consequences.
+A simple iterative application of our algorithm gives essentially optimal regret bounds at multiple time scales, bounds with respect to $k$-shifting optima as well as regret bounds with respect to higher norms of the input sequence.

-We show that the strong loss bounds of the algorithm have some surprising consequences.
-First, we obtain a parameter free algorithm for the experts problem that has optimal {\em adaptive regret} bounds, i.e. bounds with respect to the optimum that is allowed to change arms multiple times.
-Moreover, for {\em any window of size $n$} the regret of our algorithm to any expert never exceeds $O(\sqrt{n(\log N+\log T)})$, where $N$ is the number of experts and $T$ is the time horizon.
-For example, it implies that an adversarial real-valued signal can be predicted in such a way that the average difference between the prediction and the signal is `noise-like' at every time scale.
-To the best of our knowledge, such guarantees are not provided by any known algorithm for the experts problem.
-We also show applications of our framework to the multi-armed bandit problem with partial information and online convex optimization.
+\if 0 First, we obtain a parameter free algorithm for the experts problem that has optimal regret bounds with respect to $k$-shifting optima, i.e. bounds with respect to the optimum that is allowed to change arms multiple times.
+Moreover, for {\em any window of size $n$} the regret of our algorithm to any expert never exceeds $O(\sqrt{n(\log N+\log T)})$, where $N$ is the number of experts and $T$ is the time horizon, while maintaining the essentially zero loss property. \ \fi